 All Access 7 Days a Week: This plan provides a total of 19 meals per week (one card swipe per meal time) whenever the Dining Hall is open.
 It also allows for an additional \$300 per semester to be used at other dining facilities on campus.
-The cost of this meal plan is \$5,700 per year or \$2,850 per semester.
+The cost of this meal plan is \$6,250 per year or \$3,125 per semester.
+This plan also allows for 5 meal exchanges per week at Chick-fil-A.

 All Access 5 Days a Week: This plan provides a total of 15 meals (one card swipe per meal time) per 5 day week (Monday - Friday) whenever the Dining Hall is open.
 It also allows for an additional \$400 per semester to be used at other dining facilities on campus.
-The cost of this meal plan is \$5,700 per year or \$2,850 per semester.
+The cost of this meal plan is \$6,250 per year or \$3,125 per semester.
+This plan also allows for 5 meal exchanges per week at Chick-fil-A.

 Oakland Mill Plan: This plan is only available to Oakland Mill residents.
 The plan provides 125 meals throughout each semester.
 It also allows for an additional \$200 per semester to be used at other dining facilities on campus.
-The cost of this meal plan is \$2,480 per year or \$1,240 per semester.
+The cost of this meal plan is \$2,850 per year or \$1,425 per semester.

 Commuter Block: This plan is only available for Commuting Students.
 It includes 30 meals throughout each semester.
 It also allows for an additional \$100 per semester to be used at other dining facilities on campus.
-The cost of this meal plan is \$880 per year or \$440 per semester.
+The cost of this meal plan is \$1,180 per year or \$590 per semester.